Cost to Develop a Food Delivery App like EatClub and Zesty

 Zesty’s Revenue Model

 Zesty’s earns its revenues from a combination of subscriptions plus a commission from partner restaurants/caterers.
-Zesty directly ties up with companies with employee strength of 20 – 500 people.
+Zesty directly ties up with companies with an employee strength of 20 – 500 people.
 Companies are interested in providing healthy and high-quality food and service to employees and are willing to pay a bit extra for it.
-Therefore, Zesty can charge a premium as compared to individual-based subscription.
+Therefore, Zesty can charge a premium as compared to an individual-based subscription.
 As Zesty is involved at every stage of the entire process, it has better control over the quality of service provided.

-The need for a Food catering App aimed at a corporate clientele
+The need for a Food catering App aimed at a corporate clientele is fulfilled by Zesty.

 There is increasing awareness about eating right and staying healthy, and many office goers find it challenging to carry home-cooked lunches/meals to offices.
 On the other hand, Corporates are also realizing the value of human talent and therefore going all out to keep them happy and productive.